 Farmington has hosted the hockey competition for four years.
 In that time, Special Olympics New Mexico organizers say they've found that McGee Park is the perfect venue for the event.

 "I want to thank the Farmington community," said Randy Mascorella, executive director of Special Olympics New Mexico.
 "It's hard in this state to find a building that has room for three rinks.
-(McGee Park) is by far the
+(McGee Park) is by far the best venue."

 For the athletes, who were of all ages, including adults, Friday evening was a time for celebration and anticipation.